You are here

 Legislative Bill and Veto Jackets Online Access through Digital Collections:

 The New York State Archives has made Legislative Bill and Veto Jackets starting from 1995 available online.
-The jackets may be accessed by year and chapter through both the Browse by Collection feature as well as through a keyword search of the bill number and brief title.
+The jackets may be accessed by year and chapter as well as through a keyword search of the bill number and brief title.

 Researchers can view jackets as they are added to the system by using the keyword search option.
 When entire years are completed, they will be available through the browse feature as well.